lexnederbragt/teaching-portfolio/pub/mappe.md

 questions arising during the session can immediately be addressed.
-During this form of guided instruction, students are shown not only what to program and how each element works, but also how to program, i.e. how to go from a problem formulation to a working solution (the thinking process).
+During this form of guided instruction, students are shown not only what to program and how each element works, but also how to program, i.e. how to go from a problem formulation to a working solution (i.e., the thinking process).
 It also slows the teacher down relative to using slides to show the concepts and code, giving students more time to actively engage with the material before moving on to the next concept.
 Interrupting the live coding with exercises enables immediate practice using the material.

 The main drawback of using this technique is that it takes time to develop appropriate material and to teach it.
 Additionally, it does not